RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[InterfaceScoreCalculator|InterfaceScoreCalculatorMover]]** - Calculates interface score by subtracting that of the separated partners from that of the complex

 **[[ComputeLigandRDF|ComputeLigandRDFMover]]** - Computes radial distribution functions using protein-protein or protein-ligand atom pairs

-### Crosslinker-centric movers

-**[[ThreefoldLinkerMover]]** - Places, sets up constraints for, and energy-minimizes three-way crosslinkers.
-Compatible with symmetric crosslinkers in threefold-symmetric poses.

 ### Enzyme Design